TIMER-err/jvm-runtime-noverfiy/README.md

 ## Usage

-To utilize this library, load the compiled native library within your Java application wherever you want.
+To utilize this library, load the compiled native library wherever you want.

 ```java
 static {